 Beyond the city level, the group’s advocacy has made such a large impact that has helped shape social equity initiatives on a statewide level in California and beyond.

 “We also worked with Senator Steven Bradford’s office on SB1294, the California Social Equity Act of 2018 that now funds all of the local social equity programs throughout the state,” Senter said.

 The organization is dedicated to furthering inclusion and support of Black and Brown individuals in the legal cannabis industry.
 Most recently, Senter explained that the group held rallies for cannabis tax relief at both the Oakland City Hall and California State Capitol.

 Senter also shared how taxation issues with California’s recreational cannabis program were predominantly harmful to existing and hopeful cannabis business owners who are Black and Brown.
-Working with Ecotone Analytics, Supernova Women released the Social Equity Impact Report 2022.
-This report shows lawmakers how social equity programs are financially beneficial on a large scale.
+Working with Ecotone Analytics, Supernova Women released the

 The organization also provides monetary grants to Black and Brown individuals.